-The target group of the plan that began in 2013 consists of approximately 35 people.
+The target group of the plan consists of approximately 35 people.
 The total maximum amount of rewards to be paid on the basis of the plan is 500,000 Orion Corporation B shares and a cash payment corresponding to the value of the shares.
-By 31 December 2014, a total of 81,876 Orion Corporation B shares had been paid as rewards under this plan.
+By 31 December 2015, a total of 176,125 Orion Corporation B shares had been paid as rewards under this plan.